DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the filing date to have combined the autonomous movable object signal transmission based navigation system of Zhang with the wireless node location identification and mapping of Dietrich in order to improve signal based positioning detection for both communications infrastructure and mobile devices (Dietrich - ¶12-13).

-Regarding claim 3, Zhang further discloses wherein the processor acquires an index value indicating a transmission path characteristic between the moving body and the other external apparatus (¶84-88 and Fig. 6 – signal transmission operating status corresponding to the recited transmission path characteristic between the moving body and the external apparatus which is utilized to determine the classification of the location corresponding to the recited index value), and
+Regarding claim 3, Zhang further discloses wherein the processor acquires an index value indicating a transmission path characteristic between the moving body and the other communication apparatus (¶84-88 and Fig. 6 – signal transmission operating status corresponding to the recited transmission path characteristic between the moving body and the other apparatus which is utilized to determine the classification of the location corresponding to the recited index value), and

 determines, based on the index value, a second direction, in which the moving body moves, and causes the moving body to move in the second direction (¶87-88 and Fig. 6 – element 610 determining a second destination corresponding to the recited determining a second direction to which the moving body moves based on the location classifier corresponding to the recited index value).